Svehla/articles-backup/JS_class_rethink/JS_class_rethink.md

 ---

-## 🧬 Inheritance via Spread Operator
+## 🧬 Inheritance via Spread Operator or just a object pointer

 Want inheritance?
 Easy.
-Use just an function call and get a instance poitner
+Use just an function call and get a instance pointer

 ```ts
 const ParentClass = (constructorArgInitCounter) => {